Building the Evidence Base for Nature Projects to Enhance Agricultural Resilience

 This platform is a central hub for evidence on the value and benefits of integrating nature recovery with productive agriculture, based on studies in the Upper Paranapanema Basin.

-This platform is underpinned by research led by the Center for Studies in Spatial Ecology and Sustainable Development (NEEDS) at the Federal University of São Carlos (UFSCAR).
+This platform is underpinned by world-leading research from the Center for Studies in Spatial Ecology and Sustainable Development (NEEDS) at the Federal University of São Carlos (UFSCAR).

 The platform has been developed through the